core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * It MUST include an Observe Option, as per {{RFC7641}}.

 * It MUST have the same Token value T of the phantom registration request that started the group observation.
-This Token value is specified in the 'token' element of 'req_info' under the 'tp_info' parameter, in the informative response message sent to all the observer clients.
+This Token value is specified in the 'token' element of 'req_info' under the 'tp_info' parameter, in the informative response sent to all the observer clients.

    That is, every multicast notification for a target resource is not bound to the observation requests from the different clients, but rather to the phantom registration request associated with the whole set of clients taking part in the group observation of that resource.

 * It MUST be sent from the same IP address SRV_ADDR and port number SRV_PORT where: i) the original Observe registration requests are sent to by the clients; and ii) the corresponding informative responses are sent from by the server (see {{ssec-server-side-informative}}).
-These are indicated to the observer clients as value of the 'srv_host' and 'srv_port' elements of 'srv_addr' under the 'tp_info' parameter, in the informative response message (see {{ssssec-udp-transport-specific}}).
+These are indicated to the observer clients as value of the 'srv_host' and 'srv_port' elements of 'srv_addr' under the 'tp_info' parameter, in the informative response (see {{ssssec-udp-transport-specific}}).
 That is, redirection MUST NOT be used.

 * It MUST be sent to the IP multicast address GRP_ADDR and port number GRP_PORT.
-These are indicated to the observer clients as value of the 'cli_host' and 'cli_port' elements of 'req_info' under the 'tp_info' parameter, in the informative response message (see {{ssssec-udp-transport-specific}}).
+These are indicated to the observer clients as value of the 'cli_host' and 'cli_port' elements of 'req_info' under the 'tp_info' parameter, in the informative response (see {{ssssec-udp-transport-specific}}).

 For each target resource with an active group observation, the server MUST store the latest multicast notification.